scottleechua/googleform-to-rabbitsign/README.md

 ![A side-by-side image showing a filled Google Form on the left and the generated, filled-up form on the right with matching form details.](https://raw.githubusercontent.com/scottleechua/googleform-to-rabbitsign/main/assets/header.jpeg)

+You can examine the Apps Script code that powers this demo [here](/demo.gs).

 ## Requirements
 1. A completed [RabbitSign document template](https://www.rabbitsign.com/faq.html#templates).
 Note down the **sender field names**, **recipient's role name**, and the **template ID**.